soduco/paper-ner-bench-das22/README.md

 - some supplementary material is available in `src-latex/main-supplementary-material.tex`

 ## ✅ TODOs
-- [ ] MODELS: upload SpaCy best model to Zenodo and/or GitHub release
-- [ ] MODELS: upload CamemBERT simple model to Zenodo and/or GitHub release
-- [ ] MODELS: upload CamemBERT pretrained model to Zenodo and/or GitHub release
 - [ ] NER: extract pre-training and fine-tuning scripts for CamemBERT to another repo for fast retargeting.
 - [ ] OCR: extract OCR evaluation tools (with Python wrapper) to another repo.